-To improve overall application performance significantly, a load balancing service itself must incur minimal overhead.
+For load balancing to improve the overall performance of CORBA-based systems significantly, the load balancing service itself must incur minimal overhead.
 A key contribution of the Cygnus load balancing and monitoring (LB/M) service described in Section 2.2 is its ability to increase overall system scalability.
 The Cygnus LB/M service achieves scalability by distributing requests across multiple back-end servers (object group members).
-It is also designed to avoid increasing round-trip latency and jitter significantly.
+It is also designed to avoid increasing roundtrip latency and jitter significantly.